r-c-f/foot/INSTALL.md

 you intend to install a release build of foot, in which case you might be interested in the compiler flags used there.

+A note on terminfo; the terminfo database exposes terminal capabilities to the applications running inside the terminal.
+As such, it is important that the terminfo used reflects the actual terminal.
+Using the `xterm-256color` terminfo will, in many cases, work, but I still recommend using foot’s own terminfo.
+There are two reasons for this:

+* foot’s terminfo contains a couple of non-standard capabilities, used by e.g. tmux.
+* New capabilities added to the `xterm-256color` terminfo could potentially break foot.

+As of ncurses 2021-07-31, ncurses ships a version of foot’s terminfo.
+I still recommend building and installing the version shipped with foot, since:

+* It will be more up to date (and more importantly, guaranteed to match the installed version of foot).
+* The ncurses version is missing several of the non-standard capabilities.

+Foot’s terminfo will by default be built, and installed along with foot itself.
+This can be disabled (for example, to simplify packaging when the terminfo definitions are packaged in a separate package).
+Instructions on how to do so is in [terminfo](#terminfo).

+I recommend packaging foot’s terminfo files in a separate package, to allow them to be installed on remote systems without having to install foot itself.

 ### Setup